 Amortization is similar to the straight line method of depreciation in that an annual deduction is allowed to recover certain costs over a fixed time period.
 You can amortize such items as the costs of starting a business, goodwill and certain other intangibles, reforestation, and pollution control facilities.
-For additional information, see Pub.
-535, Business Expenses.
+For more information, see Pub.
+535.